dotnet/arcade/Toolset/Overview.md

 ####Toolset Nuget Package Requirements
 -	If used by the build, the tool should be packaged, deployed, and consumed as a Nuget package.  (compilers, training tools, etc are out of scope.
 See above list)
 -	Every package must be versioned.  (separate one-pager to flesh this out further)
+-  There needs to be a clear and easy way to bootstrap (get started and/or add a package).
 -	Each package is serviceable (forkable) itself, and can be easily used for servicing of the product.
 The idea is that the common infra should “fork” with the product repo branch.  (see below for implementation notes/questions as this area is likely challenging to get right)
 -	Each contract represents a single area of work.
 In other words, there is specific “intent” for each contract/package.  (contrasted with general “helper” stuff, or lumping several things together)
 -	New packages should be reviewed by the the product teams in conjunction with Engineering Services.  (think API reviews…)